jomyemmanuel/jomyemmanuel.github.io/_posts/2016-02-06-First-look.md

 ---
 layout: post
-title: "My Blog's First Look"
+title: "Intro"
 date: 2016-02-06
 ---

 Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Finally set up my blog.
+It is powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+View the source code [here](https://github.com/jomyemmanuel/jomyemmanuel.github.io)